What Should Residential Water Pressure Be?

 So What Is The Ideal Home Water Pressure?

-As previously mentioned, the normal water pressure should register between 40 and 80 psi (pounds per square inch).
+As previously mentioned, the normal water pressure should register between 40 and 80 psi (pounds per square inch), with the recommended home water pressure being around 60 psi.
 Anything in between is considered good water pressure to have in your home.
 If your water pressure is above these levels, then call us here at 1st Home & Commercial Services so we can help you save money and headaches by installing a pressure regulator on your home plumbing system.
 Our team of expert plumbers have combined years of experience and use only the best quality plumbing material and equipment to get the job done the right way.

 Most water fixtures are designed to withstand 80 psi, but the water pressure coming from the City of Austin water supply requires a pressure reducing valve if your water pressure is greater than 65 psi.
 That is why a PRV or pressure reducing valve is often recommended by plumbers.